arslanmusaddiq/1DT308-Introductory-Project/labs/2_TIG Stack.md

 ## Set Up Telegraf to Subscribe to MQTT and Send Data to InfluxDB

-Telegraph collects data from Mosquitto and forwards it to InfluxDB.
+Telegraf collects data from Mosquitto and forwards it to InfluxDB.

 ### Install Telegraf